michaelnisi/gitgo/README.md

 ## Description

 The gitgo [Node](http://nodejs.org/) module makes it easier to execute Git commands from Node.
-It simply wraps a child process into a readable Stream.
+It's a one-off function that spawns a child process to run the Git command, returning a readable stream to expose feedback from git.

 ## Usage

 ### Cloning a repo